-\Doctoral students in these programs may also refer to the DrPH Handbook, and PhD Social & Behavioral Science in Public Health Handbook.
+\Doctoral students should also refer to the DrPH and PhD Handbooks for additional information.

 ACCREDITATION

 In 2018, the George Washington University received reaffirmation of our full accreditation status by our regional accreditor, the Middle States Commission on Higher Education.
 The public health programs of the School are accredited every seven years by the Council on Education for Public Health (CEPH) and all programs successfully completed the re-accreditation review in late 2015.
 GWSPH has been given full accreditation through June 2023.
 The Masters of Health Administration programs are also fully accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).